flybywiresim/docs/docs/fbw-a32nx/feature-guides/fuel-and-weight.md

     - 84 kg for passenger (including clothing and carry-on bags)
     - 20 kg for checked luggage

+!!! info "A Note on OEW"
+    It is important to understand that the term "operating empty weight" can seem a little generic.
+OEW is typically calculated as "manufacturer's empty weight + standard items + operator items".
+These items can be the following (not all inclusive):

+    - Crew members
+    - Manuals
+    - Food and Beverage
+    - Emergency Equipment
+    - and any equipment/supplies considered standard by the operator

+    When considering your ZFW below please keep into consideration the above information with OEW with particular regard that this weight does include the flight crew.

 ## Zero Fuel Weight

-In simple terms the zero fuel weight (ZFW) is the empty weight of the aircraft + payload.
+In simple terms the zero fuel weight (ZFW) = OEW + payload.
 The payload would be passengers, baggage, and no fuel on board.
 In a situation where your payload would be something like 14000 KG - *based on our new airframe:*

 !!! tip ""
     Your ZFW would total - 56500 KG